Ultimate Guide How to Rooting Android Phones (With & Without PC)

 Rooting Android Phones gives you full administrative control over your device, unlocking a range of possibilities like removing bloatware, installing custom ROMs, improving performance, and using root-only apps.
-While rooting traditionally required a computer, there are now simpler methods available, both with and without a PC, to root your Android phone with ease.

 You can now root your device in two ways: with a PC using tools like Magisk and TWRP, or without a PC using APK-based tools.
 This guide will walk you through both methods, explaining each step clearly.